What’s the Difference Between SQL & NoSQL

 How do you know if a SQL or NoSQL database is the right choice for your business?
-We’ll get deeper into the definitions in a minute, but first, let’s touch on what these two databases actually are.
+First, let’s touch on what these two databases actually are.

 - SQL databases are relational.
 The data typically represents real-world objects, like a customer and their order details.